Dave-team/Knowledge-base/Learning.md

 ## Learning principles
 - In order to learn, we need to move chunks of information from the short term memory (‘working memory’) to the long term memory in the brain
 - Use spaced repetition with a tool like Anki.
 Spaced repetition is about remembering things just before we forget it.
 This will help remember things in the long term.
-Key with spaced repetition is to do it on a regular interval (e.g. make it a daily habit to review Anki each morning)
+Key with spaced repetition is to do it on a regular interval (e.g. make it a daily habit to review Anki each morning).
+Also just review notes multiple times
 - Build a regular schedule around learning something.
 E.g. one hour before work
 - Create a roadmap of things you need to learn - a skeleton with links between them where you gradually increase your understanding
 - Combine focused and diffused modes of learning.
 Focused: deliberate effort and elimination of disturbance.
 Diffused: happens during non focused times (e.g. sleep / walking).
 This is where the mind makes and strengthens connections and allows for creative solutions (let the subconsious help come up with solutions and strenghten neural links)